LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/these-days-have-been-rough.md

 we just feel like screaming

-out of this lack of true love.
+out of this lack of trust.